Mainv4/aggregation_md/README.md

 options:
   -h, --help            show this help message and exit -c {yes,no}, --compute {yes,no}
-                        Compute the distribution of aggregates -p {yes,no}, --parallel {yes,no}
+                        Compute the distribution of aggregates (if no, the distribution will be loaded, if it exists, in order to plot it)
+  -p {yes,no}, --parallel {yes,no}
                         If True, the computation will be done in parallel -ct CUTOFF, --cutoff CUTOFF